-1.6 LD continued to explore with potential economies to establish new Working Holiday Schemes (WHS) while at the same time sought to expand our existing bilateral arrangements.
-We signed an agreement with France in May 2013 for commencing WHS in July.
-In December, we also reached an agreement with the United Kingdom to have a scheme in place starting from January 2014.
-Furthermore, we also agreed with Korea in 2013 to increase the quota for Hong Kong youths from 200 to 500 per year starting from 2014.
+1.6 LD continued to explore with suitable economies to establish new Working Holiday Scheme (WHS) arrangements while at the same time sought to expand our existing bilateral arrangements.
+WHS with the United Kingdom commenced operation in January 2014.
+Furthermore, we agreed with Germany in August to double the reciprocal annual quota under the Hong Kong/ Germany WHS from 150 to 300 with immediate effect.